An Incredibly Creative Tycoon Game

 Guided through Early Access thanks to an army of loyal fans and a responsive development team, Planet Coaster matches its creative tools with a gorgeous aesthetic and some really fun career levels.
 After completing a custom avatar and placing it on a large globe, the game opens up with its main menu, boasting a wealth of options including a Career Mode, Challenges, the ever-popular Sandbox mode and a slew of tutorial videos to help with the basics of playing.

 The Main Menu is really nicely presented, broken up into large tiles

 When you’re done with the Career Mode, there’s a whole range of Challenges on offer that see you building a park from the ground up to achieve specific goals.
 While the Career Mode is much more geared toward improving existing parks, the Challenge mode is likely to appeal to a far wider range of people looking to see the fruits of their labour pay off.
-This sticks to the same sort of goals seen in the Career Mode but allows for a much greater scope of creativity which is where the game really thrives.
+This sticks to the same sort of goals seen in the Career Mode but allows for a much greater scope of creativity, which is where the game really thrives.

-What sets Planet Coaster apart from other games in this genre is the staggering amount of customisation on offer.
-Building on the foundation set in Frontier’s last game in this genre, Rollercoaster Tycoon 3, Planet Coaster allows you to customise just about everything.
+What sets Planet Coaster apart from other games in this genre though is that aforementioned amount of customization on offer.
+Building on the foundations set in Frontier’s last 3D game in this genre, Rollercoaster Tycoon 3, Planet Coaster allows you to customize just about everything.
 From custom-built shops to the craziest, most daring rollercoaster ever constructed, there’s so much here to dissect and make you can (and probably will) lose hours just creating stuff.

 Constructing rollercoasters can be a long and tedious process of trial and error